Peter Pistorius

 <script>

 tag.
-You’re shipping static HTML. - Want client-side interactivity?
-Include a
+You’re shipping static HTML.<script>

-If you don’t include hydration, React is used purely as a templating language—it renders HTML on the server, and that’s it.
+component for each one.If you don’t include hydration, React is used purely as a templating language—it renders HTML on the server, and that’s it.
 That’s perfect for marketing pages, blog posts, docs—things that don’t need JavaScript at all.

 Want to add React Server Components that personalize content server-side?
 You can.